run-ai/docs/docs/Administrator/Researcher-Setup/template-config.md

 !!!
 Notes
     * The template is denoted as the __default__ template with the annotation `runai/admin: "true"`
     * You can only have a single default template.
-If you set two, Run:AI will choose the first one.
+If you set more than one default template, Run:AI will choose one at random.

 # Override rules